 Mona, the scientist, was also surprised to find that the sellers of this wonderful product knew little to nothing about them other than that “they work great.”
 When it came to understanding the science behind how saponin (the natural soap) worked, nobody had any understanding about what they were selling or how to troubleshoot problems.
-When we lab tested these soap nuts, we also found all kinds of nasty germs on them.
-What’s worse, they were being marketed as a “great baby detergent.”

 We realized we could not only package and market soap nuts better than anyone else, but we could also build upon the wonderful properties of saponin and create other products.
 Our goal was to be as plastic free as possible to truly make the entire package as eco-friendly as possible – from contents to container.

 We called our company `Eco Nuts,’ which we thought was a great description for these fantastic little berries as well as wonderful play on words for people like us who are crazy about the environment.
 We hope you will join us by becoming an Eco Nut, too!